telerik/document-processing-docs/knowledge-base/zip-unzip-multiple-files-password.md

 ---
-title: Example on how to zip and unzip multiple files with password
+title: How to zip and unzip multiple files with a password
-description: The example is showing how to add two text files to a password protected zip archive
+description: The example is showing how to zip and unzip multiple files with a password
 type: how-to
-page_title: Example on how to zip and unzip multiple files with password
+page_title: Example on how to zip and unzip multiple files with a password
 slug: zip-unzip-multiple-files-password
 position:
 tags: